Healthcare for Every Body

 -

-I believe in radical transparency.
-Many patients in larger bodies experience 'medical avoidance' because they fear the physical discomfort or embarrassment of equipment that doesn't fit.
-By listing these specifications, I want you to know exactly what to expect before you arrive, so you can feel confident that this space was prepared with your dignity and comfort in mind.
+I believe in transparency.
+Many patients in larger bodies avoid going to the doctor because of the physical discomfort or embarrassment when equipment doesn't fit.
+I want you to know what to expect before you arrive, so you can feel confident that this space was prepared with your dignity and comfort in mind.